 Avoid pointless minor repairs

 During the model development phase, some designers want to make small changes in the cut, or minor improvements to the product, which in reality may involve big constructional changes.
 I always recommend asking about the approximate time for making minor changes.

 Not every change makes sense

 The perfect sample is pursued.
-A number of minor changes during the development phase of samples are made, which need time and money but don’t really affect the customer’s purchasing decision in the sales process.
+A number of minor changes during the development phase of samples are made, which need time and money but don’t affect the customer’s purchasing decision in the sales process.
 All necessary changes can be made before the production starts.

 Very complex technological design elements give inspiration for the models to be developed, but they ultimately don’t match the customer’s sale prices.

 When making size scales for the models, insufficient attention is paid to international sizing systems, which makes selling more difficult.

 When the sales sample is completed, specific persons of the right size don’t try the garments on, only the quality of the implementation and the general design are assessed.